containerbuildsystem/osbs-docs/docs/users.rst

 go
 ~~

+.. warning:: Using this key is deprecated in favor of using Cachito integration

 Keys in this map relate to source code in the Go language which the user intends to be built into the container image.
 They are